jagottsicher/breakthrough/docs/whitepaper.md

 ### – a whitepaper, draft –
 # breakthrough
-## An extension for your POSIX-compatible shell based on ncurses putting a TUI as a quasi-windows-like layer over the terminal
+## An extension for your (mostly) POSIX-compliant shell based on ncurses putting a TUI as a quasi-windows-like layer over the terminal
 #### MIT, Apache or GNU-License, 2021-08-26 Version 0.0.1

 #### Abstract
 A pseudo-windows-like interface for (mostly) POSIX-compliant operating systems written in C/C++.

-Imagine that you open a terminal session/shell to your POSIX-compatible operating system via SSH.
+Imagine that you open a terminal session/shell to your (mostly) POSIX-compliant operating system via SSH.
 You expand the shell to full screen and start breakthrough on the console.
 After a short initialization a tidy surface of approx. 211 Columns x 59 Lines (assumed at a resolution of 1920x1080 px) appears.

 Moving the cursor to the bottom opens a simple sliding taskbar that shows the PID of  processes along with the name of applications.
 Mouseover displays additional information in a bubble, such as the path of the application.You can open windows that have minimize, maximize and close buttons, as well as a title bar and a search box next to it that can be used to search for regular expressions and of course offers file-globbing and a context-sensitive search suggestion (default: locate).
 In addition, there are simple clickable fields for options, view settings, etc. Dropdown menus open up and radio buttons work as well as simple switches.
 You can open windows that have minimize, maximize and close buttons, as well as a title bar and a search box next to it that can be used to search for regular expressions and of course offers file-globbing and a context-sensitive search suggestion (default: locate).
 In addition, there are simple clickable fields for options, view settings, etc. Dropdown menus open and radio buttons function as well as simple switches.